anurag-yv/ElevateTrack/Task 2/README.md

-To-Do List Web App
+🌟 WEB DEVELOPMENT INTERNSHIP - TO-DO LIST APP 🌟

-Project Overview
+🚀 Project Overview
-This repository contains a front-end To-Do List web application built using vanilla JavaScript as part of the Web Development Internship task.
-The app allows users to add tasks, mark them as complete by adding "(complete)" with a toggle class, and remove them dynamically without page reload.
+Welcome to my To-Do List Web App!
+This project, built as part of the Web Development Internship, is a dynamic front-end application using vanilla JavaScript.
+It lets you add tasks, mark them as complete with "(complete)" text, and remove them—all with instant UI updates!
-Features
+🎯 Features

-Add new tasks via an input field and "Add Task" button or Enter key.
+✨ Add new tasks using the input field and "Add Task" button or Enter key.
-Mark tasks as complete by checking the checkbox (appends "(complete)" and applies a completed style).
+✅ Mark tasks as complete by checking the box (adds "(complete)" text).
-Remove tasks using a dedicated "Remove" button for each task.
+🗑️ Remove tasks with a "Remove" button for each task.
-Instant UI updates using DOM manipulation.
+⚡ Instant UI updates without page reloads.

-Technologies Used
+🛠️ Technologies Used

-HTML: Structure with input, add button, and list container.
+HTML: Structured with input, add button, and list container.
-CSS: Styling for clarity with gradients and transitions.
+CSS: Styled with gradients, animations, and a clean layout.
-JavaScript (ES6): Logic for adding, completing, and removing tasks with event listeners.
+JavaScript (ES6): Powers adding, completing, and removing tasks with event listeners.

-Setup Instructions
+📋 Setup Instructions

-Clone this repository to your local machine.
+Clone this repo to your local machine.
-Open the project folder in VS Code.
+Open the folder in VS Code.
-Use a live-server extension (e.g., Live Server) to run the index.html file.
+Run index.html using a live-server extension (e.g., Live Server).
 Ensure all files (index.html, styles.css, script.js) are in the same directory.

-How to Use
+🎮 How to Use

-Enter a task in the input field and click "Add Task" or press Enter.
+Type a task and hit "Add Task" or press Enter to add it.
-Check the box next to a task to mark it as complete (adds "(complete)" and changes style).
+Check the box to mark a task as complete (shows "(complete)").
-Click the "Remove" button next to a task to delete it.
+Click "Remove" to delete a task.

-Challenges Faced
+💡 Challenges Faced

-Implemented toggle class to mark tasks complete with custom "(complete)" text.
+Customized the "complete" text toggle instead of line-through for clarity.
-Styled the layout for clarity and tested all functionalities.
+Designed a larger, beautiful layout with smooth animations.